 I was never religious.

 How much of that you’re willing to accept is entirely up to how much stock you put in these things.
-Personally, I found the idea distasteful that any sort of joy should be found in a destined meeting of two powerful men helping one another overcome personal demons if it means the price for that is the suffering of millions of children worldwide.
-But the film isn’t interested in exploring anything that complicated, and it would be unfair to judge it on what it isn’t as opposed to what it is.
+I find the idea distasteful that we should find joy in two powerful men helping one another overcome personal demons.
+Especially when it means the price for that is the suffering of millions of children worldwide.
+But this isn’t a film about matters that complicated, and it is unfair to judge the film over what it should be.

 Taken as purely an exercise in a fictional portrait of two influential figureheads of the church, TWO POPES is a reasonably entertaining experience.
 Both Hopkins and Pryce are as good as they’ve ever been.
 Pryce, in particular, handles a part that could have come off as condescending with warmth and genuine pathos, juggling quiet humor and terror of what is to ahead with ease.
 Hopkins hides much of his typical boisterous nature under doddering irritability.
 It’s mainly in the last half of the film that his mischievous side comes into play with the kind of wit and precision we’ve come to expect over the decades.